willianpnt/Plastic_behavior/README.md

 # Plastic_behavior
 Project developed in plasticity course taken in Centrale Nantes

-This code calcules using finite element method the stress and the stain in 1D bar considering the elastic-plastic behavior of material
+This code calculates using finite element method the stress and strain in 1D bar considering the elastic-plastic behavior of material